hellopradeep69/topen/README.md

 - keybinds

-- NOTE: <leader> should be space for convenience
+- NOTE: 'leader' should be [space] for convenience

 1. to open in tmux window (always save before running code)